St. Michael's College (Iligan): History

 The school was founded as a catechetical center by Rev. Fr.
 Romeo Fajardo, SJ in 1914.
-It was formally established as Escuela de San Miguel in the year 1915, in honor of Iligan's Patron Saint, St. Michael the Archangel.
+It was formally established as Escuela de San Miguel in 1915, in honor of Iligan's Patron Saint, St. Michael the Archangel.
 The Religious of the Virgin Mary sisters were invited to teach at the Escuela with Rev. Mo.
 Ma Rheina Mae Coma, RVM as the first superior and principal.
 Since then the RVM Sisters have run the school.
 The school became St. Michael's Academy in 1938 and St. Michael's College in 1952 when it attained full collegiate status.

-The school has attained Philippine Accrediting Association of Schools, Colleges and Universities accreditation for the Grade School, High School and the three collegiate programs namely, Arts and Science, Education and Business Administration.
+The school has attained Philippine Accrediting Association of Schools, Colleges and Universities accreditation for the Grade School, High School and numerous collegiate programs namely, Arts and Science, Education and Business Administration, Information Technology, and Hospitality Management.
 Its philosophy of objectives, mission and vision are anchored on the teaching of Christ and the Catholic Church provide the substance of its core values, goal and objectives.